Proton Holdings: Chief Executive Officers/CEOs

-Overseas Operations
+Overseas operations

-As of 2024, Proton has an overseas presence in Bangladesh, Myanmar, Brunei, Egypt, Fiji, Iraq, Jordan, Kenya, Mauritius, Mozambique, Nepal, Pakistan, Papua New Guinea, Sri Lanka, South Africa, Trinidad and Tobago and Zimbabwe.
+As of 2025, Proton has an overseas presence in Bangladesh, Myanmar, Brunei, Egypt, Fiji, Iraq, Jordan, Kenya, Mauritius, Mozambique, Nepal, Pakistan, Papua New Guinea, Singapore, Sri Lanka, South Africa, Trinidad and Tobago and Zimbabwe.

 CKD plants are located in Pakistan, Kenya, Nepal and Sri Lanka.

 Sales

 Domestic

 Proton's sales grew at a stable rate in the first decade, but plunged in 1998 due to the 1997 Asian financial crisis.
 Nonetheless, Proton bounced back and recorded its highest sales volume in 2002 at 214,373 units.
 Sales gradually decreased in the following five years due to cheaper and more competitive offerings from Perodua.
 Proton's sales have recovered slightly since 2008, but their market share is in a current state of decline.
 Proton has sold over 3,500,000 cars in Malaysia between 1985 and 2013.

 The first Proton, the Saga saloon launched in July 1985 amid positive reception, but poor sales due to Proton's inability to meet the high demand.
 However, Proton later captured a 47% Malaysian market share in the following year, with 24,148 cars sold.
 The company's market share later grew to 65% in 1987; 85% in the Under 1,600cc segment.
 Proton maintained a majority market share in the following years, which peaked in 1993 at 74% with over 94,100 units sold.
 Car sales in Malaysia plunged from 404,000 units in 1997 to 163,851 in 1998 due to the 1997 Asian financial crisis.
 Proton's revenue and profits were severely affected, but a majority market share was still maintained into the early 2000s.

-In the mid-2000s, Proton's revenues and sales declined sharply.
+In the mid-2000s, Proton's revenues and sales declined.
 In 2006, Proton's market share was 32%, down from 40% in 2005.
 Proton lost its majority domestic market share for the first time in 20 years to Perodua, the second Malaysian car manufacturer.
-Factors which contributed to the fall of Proton included the revision of the National Automotive Policy (NAP), Proton's newer indigenously designed models (i.e., the Proton Waja, Gen-2 and Savvy) which were poorly designed and manufactured compared to the former Mitsubishi-based models and stronger competitors, specifically Perodua with their best-selling Myvi which launched in 2005.
-Proton's total sales volume and its market share failed to recover to its pre-2002 figures and Perodua remained the domestic market leader from 2006 onwards.